Upper Saucon Township, Pennsylvania

-Upper Saucon Township is a township in Lehigh County, Pennsylvania.
-It is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th most populous metropolitan area in the U.S. as of the 2020 census.
-The township had a population of 14,808 as of the 2010 census.
+Upper Saucon Township is a township in Lehigh County, Pennsylvania, United States.
+It is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th-most populous metropolitan area in the U.S. as of the 2020 census.
+The township had a population of 16,973 as of the 2020 census.

 Upper Saucon Township is located 8.6 mi southeast of Allentown, 52.5 mi north of Philadelphia, and 89.5 mi southwest of New York City.

 History

-The area that today is Upper Saucon Township originally was populated by the Unami division of the Lenape native people (also called the Delaware people).
-The name Saucon comes from the native word Saukunk, meaning "mouth of the creek", that being the location of a Lenape village.
+Present-day Upper Saucon Township originally was populated by the Unami people, a division of the indigenous Lenape.
+The name Saucon comes from the Unami language word Saukunk, meaning "mouth of the creek".

-Established in 1743, Upper Saucon was originally part of Bucks County, one of the three initial counties established by William Penn in 1682.
-In 1752, Northampton County was carved off of Bucks County and encompassed Upper Saucon.
-Later, in 1812, Lehigh County was carved from Northampton, thus Upper Saucon became part of Lehigh County.
+Established in 1743, Upper Saucon was originally part of Bucks County, which was one of the three initial counties established in 1682 by William Penn, founder of the Province of Pennsylvania.

+In 1752, Northampton County, including what became Upper Saucon Township, was carved out of Bucks County geographically.
+In 1812, Lehigh County was carved from Northampton County, and present-day Upper Saucon Township was included in Lehigh County.